 On the hill, Rome spreads out beautifully.
-You can see the Roman roofs with the dominant dome of St. Peter’s Basilica.
-The ascent is definitely not challenging and the view is worth it.
-You’ll reach the Pincio balcony, where you’ll get the best view of Piazza del Popolo.
+You can see the Roman rooftops with the dominant dome of St Peter’s Basilica.
+The climb is definitely not difficult and the view is worth it.
+You’ll reach the Pincio balcony, where you’ll get the best view of the Piazza del Popolo.

 Behind you is the sprawling Villa Borghese.
 It is one of the most beautiful parks where Romans go to have fun, relax or just walk around.
 You’ll find carousels, bike hire, cafes and the Borghese Gallery.
 It houses one of the world’s finest collections of art in sculpture, painting and architecture.
-They only let in a limited number of tourists, so it’s not crowded.
-Unlike the Vatican Museums, which see 30,000 visitors a day.
+They only let a limited number of tourists in, so it’s not crowded.
+Unlike the Vatican Museums, which receive 30,000 visitors a day.

 Piazza del Popolo